The Morning After Pill in Malta

 In Malta, people are generally deemed able to make decisions about their health when they reach the age of 16 years.
 The age of sexual consent is also 16 years.
 Therefore, there should be no barriers to 16 and 17 year olds accessing the morning after pill.

 A significant disadvantage is that the morning after pill is not currently available at the public hospital.
 This is a problem for women who are admitted to hospital (eg: after a sexual assault) and wish to have the morning after pill.
 What usually happens in these situations is that a friend or relative is asked to purchase the morning after pill from an outside pharmacy.
-As doctors for choice, we believe this is less than ideal and we believe the morning after pill should be available in the public hospital to genuine cases.
+As doctors for choice, we believe this is less than ideal and we believe the morning after pill should be available in the public hospital.